kjolley/BIGSdb_documentation/rest.rst

   * end - end position on query
   * orientation - forward/reverse
   * length - length of matched allele
+  * contig - contig name if FASTA file is uploaded

 * best_match [object] - consisting of key/value pairs (if no exact matches)